Source: Cavalry Monument

 The monument was supposed to mark where the third line of American troops were.
 However park historians now believe the third line was actually farther to the east.

-The monument is located beside a foot trail in the park, near a tour stop.
+The monument stands beside a foot trail in the park, surrounded by mature trees of the Guilford Courthouse National Military Park.